One way HIV is transmitted is through sex—but how does the virus infect someone after they have been exposed to HIV during sex?

 Winning the battle against the immune cells

 Once HIV has successfully crossed the cell layer, the virus faces a battle against the immune cells waiting in the tissue below.
 This battle lasts from one to three days.
 There are many types of immune cells in the mucous membranes and each plays a role in mounting an attack against HIV.
 Although some of these cells can kill the virus quite well, HIV is able to infect one type of immune cell (CD4 cells), make copies of itself and release more virus.
 If HIV is able to replicate faster than the immune cells are able to kill copies, then HIV may be able to spread throughout the body.
-Once this happens, the immune system is defeated and the infection becomes permanent.
-However, if the immune cells are able to eradicate the virus in the mucous membrane, then infection does not occur.
+Once this happens, the mucosal immune system is defeated and the infection can become permanent.
+However, infection does not occur if the immune cells are able to eradicate the virus in the mucous membrane.
+Further, if HIV spreads beyond the mucous membranes, immune cells elsewhere in the body (that is, in the blood and lymphatic vessels and organs and tissues) may also be able to clear the virus before a permanent infection has been established.

 The factors that can make it easier or more difficult for HIV to make copies of itself in the mucous membrane tissue (below the cell layer) and win its battle against the immune cells include: